alexander6056/LoL-Champions-Jungle/content/Knowledge Base Project/Description.md

 ---
 ### What are Champions?

-There are many different characters to play as they are known as Champions within summoners rift (the game).
+There are many different characters to play as.
+These, playable, characters are known as Champions within the Summoners Rift (the game).

 #### Why the Jungle?